To conduct Australia’s foremost Eisteddfod, promoting, fostering and encouraging participation and interest in the performing arts.

 The Society was granted “Royal” status in 1962 for services to the community.
 In recent times we were honoured with five community service awards.
 We also helped develop national copyright protocols for competitions, and established the Australian Eisteddfod Association.

 There are nine Board members, plus partners, and a small office staff, who organise the annual event.
-We are assisted by theatre staff, Fire Brigade, and over 200+ volunteers who willingly help as writers, ushers, back stage crew, and chairmen etc.
+We are assisted by over 200 volunteers who willingly help as committee members, chair disciplines, ushers, security, writers, timers, back stage crew, stage managers, chairs,etc.

 The total voluntary input to stage the Eisteddfod annually equates to around 18,000 hours.